thaerkh/vim-indentguides/README.md

 # Features
 Space indents are visually identified by the "┆" character, while tabs are distinguished by "|".
-Manually calling the command `ToggleIndentGuides` will toggle indent guides scoped to a specific buffer.
+Manually calling the command `IndentGuidesToggle` will toggle indent guides scoped to a specific buffer.

 If there are any files you would like to not add indent guides for, add the filetype to the ignore list:
 ```
-let g:workspace_indentguides_ignore = ['text']
+let g:indentguides_ignorelist = ['text']
 ```

 # Installation